flink-extended/clink/pipeline/README.md

 ```

 NOTE: Users may need to download plugins like kafka, we recommand use the plugin downloader located in ` pipeline/src/main/java/com/feature/common/PluginHandler`  to download the specific plugins.

+After build process, in target directory, you can find clink-0.1jar that only contains clink-pipeline classes, and clink-0.1-jar-with-dependencies.jar that contains dependencies.
+User can use clink-0.1-jar-with-dependencies.jar for convenience.

+### Demo

+We add simple examples in demo directory, user can try clink-pipeline in local flink cluster by running given scripts.
+Tested on MacOS.
+Before  running demo scripts, user need to install flink and create a local flink cluster, detailed local installation instruction can refer to [Local Installation | Apache Flink](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/try-flink/local_installation/#:~:text=Local Installation.
+1 Step 1%3A Download.
+To be,Job.
+4 Step 4%3A Stop the Cluster. ).